sakina744/Attendance_System/README.md

 # Attendance_System
-A simple attendance system using python and opencv
+A simple attendance system using python